Private Snafu: Content

 The Snafu shorts are notable because they were produced during the Golden Age of Warner Bros. animation.
 Directors such as Chuck Jones, Friz Freleng, Bob Clampett, and Frank Tashlin worked on them, and their characteristic styles are in top form.
 P. D. Eastman was a writer and storyboard artist for the Snafu shorts.
 Voice characterizations were provided by the celebrated Mel Blanc (Private Snafu's voice was similar to Blanc's Bugs Bunny characterization, and Bugs himself actually made cameos in the Snafu episodes Gas and Three Brothers).

-Toward the end of the war, other studios began producing Snafu shorts as well (the Army accused Schlesinger of padding his bills), though some of these never made it to celluloid before the war ended.
+Toward the end of the war, other studios began producing Snafu shorts as well (the Army accused Schlesinger of padding his bills), though some of these were never filmed before the war ended.
+William Hanna and Joseph Barbera of MGM Cartoons notably planned to direct a Snafu short before production was cancelled prior to filming.
 The Snafu films are also partly responsible for keeping the animation studios open during the war—by producing such training films, the studios were declared an essential industry.

 The character has since made a couple of brief cameos: the Animaniacs episode "Boot Camping" has a character looking very much like Private Snafu, and the Futurama episode "I Dated a Robot" shows Private Snafu on the building-mounted video screen for a few seconds in the opening credits.

 While Private Snafu was never officially a theatrical cartoon character when the series was launched in 1943 (with the debut short Coming!
 Snafu, directed by Chuck Jones), a proto-Snafu does appear, unnamed and in color, in Jones' cartoon The Draft Horse, released theatrically one year earlier, on May 9, 1942.
 This appearance would serve as the basis for Snafu's character in the series.

 The 24th film of the series, Going Home, produced in 1945, was never released.
 The premise is what damage could be done if a soldier on leave talks too much about his unit's military operations.
-In the film, Snafu discusses a "secret weapon" with his girlfriend which was unnervingly (and unintentionally) similar to the atomic bombs under development that were dropped on Hiroshima and Nagasaki.
+In the film, Snafu discusses a "secret weapon" with his girlfriend which was unnervingly (and unintentionally) similar to the atomic bombs under development.

-In 1946, a series of cartoons for the Navy featuring Private Snafu's brother "Seaman Tarfu" (for "Things Are Really Fucked Up") was planned, but the war came to a close and the project never materialized, save for a single cartoon entitled Private Snafu Presents Seaman Tarfu in the Navy.
-In the cartoon Three Brothers, it is revealed that Snafu has two brothers, a carrier pigeon keeper named Tarfu and a dog trainer named Fubar (for "Fucked Up Beyond All Recognition").
+In 1945, a series of cartoons for the Navy featuring Private Snafu's brother Tarfu (for "Things Are Really Fucked Up") was planned, but only one short produced by Harman-Ising Productions was released when war came to a close: Private Snafu Presents Seaman Tarfu in the Navy.